DuckyBoi-XD/Ride-The-Duck/README.md

 # Ride-The-Duck

-Ride The Duck is a gambling, CLI, binary executable game based on the drinking game "Ride The Bus".
+Ride The Duck is a gambling, CLI, binary executable game based on the drinking game "Ride The Bus."
 Ride The Duck incorporates the first stage of Ride The Bus, where you need to guess if the next card fits into either category, with each category giving you a better multiplier to your initial bet, earning you more.

 ## Features

 Ride The Duck contains many different features:

 - Save file: When exiting the terminal or the game, your data (money, name, stats) will be saved.
-- CLI: The game appears and runs on the Command Line Interface for a tech and hacky vibe.
+- CLI: The game appears and runs on the Command Line Interface for a techy and hacky vibe.
 - ASCII: Part of the game's interface is made using ASCII, which gives a cool visual effect.
-- ANSI escape codes: The game's text is configured with colour to pop out.
+- ANSI escape codes: The game's text is configured with color to pop out.
-- PyPi: You can play the game using PyPi packages / pip
+- PyPI: You can play the game using PyPI packages / pip.
-- Duck: Ducks are added to replace Jacks
+- Duck: Ducks are added to replace Jacks.
 - Gambling: You are given money to gamble with, for fun.
+- macOS Compatibility: Runs on macOS and maybe Linux... not really a feature but I can't make it compatible with Windows (If this game gets enough support I'll try to do it).

 ## Gameplay
 <img width="346" height="260" alt="Picture1" src="https://github.com/user-attachments/assets/4e00b8ba-ba70-4586-9764-f3bb4eec8a01" />